Bandzoogle’s latest Store feature update lets you create, manage, and share discount codes with your fans and customers who shop through your website.

-As a beats producer, discount codes can be a helpful tool to increase your sales.
+As a beats producer, discount codes can be a helpful tool to increase sales through your website.
 Here are a few tips to get you started using discounts as part of your promotional strategy!

 Why would you want to discount beats?